 We apply/install a waterproofing membrane to all concrete subfloors, this helps stop moisture coming up through the concrete and into contact with the timber.
 Similarly, with a wood substrate in a wet area, we can apply a waterproof barrier.
 Both these protect the timber from below.

-Timber flooring, whether prefinished or finished on site, will not have a continuous membrane above.
+Timber flooring, whether prefinished or finished on site, does not have a continuous membrane above.
 Timber flooring moves seasonally, as it reacts to the humidity level within its environment and the coating will crack between the boards during this process.
 A gap sealant is applied to the expansion gap left around the edge of the flooring when skirtings/toespaces are not being installed, it can also be placed under a skirting in bathrooms, toilets, laundries, etc. However, as with tile grouting, water can still work its way in and through capillary action, travel some distance.

 The polyurethane we use is waterborne.
 This is a two-pot coating with a hardening agent in it.
 It is much more waterproof and hard-wearing than water-based polyurethane.
 We would not recommend either oiled floors or floating floors in wet areas.